CFG Bank Arena: 2020s

 The COVID-19 pandemic in Maryland led to the postponement or cancellation of a number of arena events.
 The venue went dark until a September 2021 Guns N' Roses performance.

 In February 2022, the arena hosted the CIAA men's and women's basketball tournament.
 No further events were scheduled due to the pending renovation.
 After the tournament, the city terminated its naming rights deal with Royal Farms.
 Oak View Group, which is leading the arena's renovation, has the right to sell naming rights and other sponsorships.

-In October 2022 the arena was renamed CFG Bank Arena.
+In October 2022, the arena was renamed CFG Bank Arena.
 The arena reopened in February 2023 after a year long renovation and once again hosted the 2023 CIAA men's and women's basketball tournament.
 The first concert held since the renovation was Bruce Springsteen and the E Street Band in April 2023.

+On May 3, 2025, Linkin Park played at the venue as part of the From Zero World Tour, promoting their eighth studio album, From Zero.

-On May 28, 2025, the arena hosted its first Women's National Basketball Association (WNBA) game between the Indiana Fever and Washington Mystics, with a second game between the two teams coming on September 7, 2025.
+On May 28, 2025, the arena hosted its first Women's National Basketball Association (WNBA) game between the Indiana Fever and Washington Mystics, followed by a second game between the two teams on September 7, 2025.

-On November 3rd, 2025, the arena hosted a MEAC vs Big-Ten Conference Men's Basketball game between Coppin State vs Maryland University, where Maryland University won 61-83 against Coppin State.
+On November 3, 2025, the arena hosted a MEAC vs Big Ten Conference Men's Basketball game between Coppin State and University of Maryland, College Park, which Maryland won 61–83.